sadiadip/Performance_Testing_Project_with_Jmeter/Rokomari_Performance_Test_with_Jmeter/README.md

 <li>5 Concurrent Request with 0 Loop Count; Avg TPS for Total Samples is ~ 12.12 And Total Concurrent API requested: 1425.</li>
 </ul>

-While executed 3703 concurrent request, found 252 request got connection timeout and error rate is 6.81%%.
+While executed 1425 concurrent request, found  request got connection timeout and error rate is .28%.

-Summary: Server can handle almost concurrent 742 API call with almost one (1) percent error rate.
+Summary: Server can handle almost concurrent 284 API call with almost zero (0) percent error rate.

 Please find the details report from the attachment and let me know if you have any further queries.